 The ovulation prediction kit helps you measure the Luteinizing Hormone or LH levels in your urine.
 This hormone spikes 24 to 48 hours before you ovulate.
 It is best that you record the level of LH, as this can help your fertility specialist if you decide to consult one.

 2. Fertility Monitors

 Fertility monitors can help predict when you will be ovulating up to seven days in advance.
 These monitors will track your body chemistry and vitals electronically and will create a digital ovulation calendar for you.
 These monitors use a sample of your saliva and vaginal mucus to predict ovulation.

-Is There Medication Available to Get Pregnant with Irregular Periods?
+Is There Medication Available to Get Pregnant With Irregular Periods?

-There are many medications that can help with your irregular periods.
+There are many medications that can help with irregular periods.
 Since the cause for irregular periods varies, the drugs target different concerns in your body.
 Some drugs take care of insulin resistance which could be the cause of PCOS.
 Some other drugs target ovulatory dysfunction.
 These drugs are usually fertility drugs.
 They can also be administered in the form of an injection.

 However, it is important that you let your gynaecologist decide the best course of medication your body requires in order to address the concern of irregular periods.
 Your doctor will decide on a treatment plan only after a series of tests to determine the health of your various organs as well as the level of hormones in your body.
 Based on the findings from these tests, your doctor will prescribe the right medication for the same.

-How to Get Pregnant with PCOS and Irregular Periods
+How to Get Pregnant With PCOS and Irregular Periods

 Women who have been diagnosed with PCOS will find it harder to get pregnant than women who don’t, or who just have irregular periods.